JessLovell/practice-problems/README.md

 -- | How do you check if two rectangles overlap with each other?
 -- | How do you design a vending machine?
 -- | Create an `ArrayList` Class with `.add`, `.get`, `.remove`.
--- | compute nth fib number
+:bouquet: | compute nth fib number
 -- | print odd numbers